fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

 These instructions assume that you are on some kind of Linux/Unix system.
 While the code should certainly work on Windows, we have not tested this nd some of the instructions below may need tweaking to make them work on Windows.
-If you are using Windows and find any missing steps then fell free to contact us (or even better submit a Pull Request for this repository).
+If you are using Windows and find any missing steps then feel free to contact us (or even better submit a Pull Request for this repository).